-The main focus of this article is to inform you on safety footwear features, fit, proper safety footwear selection and how to maintain your safety footwear.
-We will also identify ways you can care for your feet as well as adding some tips about how to prevent foot discomfort.
+We have some helpful tips about safety footwear features, fit, proper safety footwear selection and how to maintain your safety footwear.
+We’re here to also identify ways you can care for your feet as well as adding some tips about how to prevent foot discomfort.

-The fit and selection of safety footwear are different for each and every person because everyone has a different perception of comfort and each foot has its own special requirements.
-Only the person wearing the shoe can determine the comfort level and specific needs that the footwear must have.
-When finding the perfect pair of safety footwear you must consider these issues: heat, moisture, pressure, friction, and bacteria.
+The fit and selection of safety footwear are different for each and every person because everyone has a different perception of comfort – each foot has its own special requirements.
+Only the person wearing the shoe can determine the comfort level and specific needs that the boots or shoes must have.
+When finding the perfect pair of safety footwear, you must consider these issues: heat, moisture, pressure, friction, and bacteria.

 The pressure and friction from a shoe’s upper averages fifty-two pounds per square inch (PSI).
 The average person experiences 8,000 such frictions daily.
 The result can be calluses, corns, ingrown toenails, aches, and soreness.

-These fitting tips will help facilitate you in finding the perfect pair.
+These guidelines will help facilitate you in finding the perfect pair.

 - Select the shape of the foot